caterinadebortoli/devops/README.md

 #### Devops practices enable development and operations teams to conceive, build and deliver secure software at top speed, through automation, collaboration, fast feedback, and iterative improvement.

 #### CI
-Continuous integration is the practice of integrating all your code changes into the main branch of a shared source code repository early and often, automatically testing each change when you commit or merge them, and automatically kicking off a build.
-With continuous integration, errors and security issues can be identified and fixed more easily, and much earlier in the development process.
+Continuous integration is about regularly combining code changes into the primary branch of a shared repository, while automatically testing each change for errors and security flaws.
+This process ensures that issues are identified and addressed promptly, reducing the risk of conflicts, especially in projects with multiple developers.
+Additionally, it enables quick bug fixes and security updates, maintaining code quality throughout development.
+Key validation steps include static code analysis, automated compilation, and testing, all facilitated by version control to track code changes effectively.

-By merging changes frequently and triggering automatic testing and validation processes, you minimize the possibility of code conflict, even with multiple developers working on the same application.
-A secondary advantage is that you don't have to wait long for answers and can, if necessary, fix bugs and security issues while the topic is still fresh in your mind.

-Common code validation processes start with a static code analysis that verifies the quality of the code.
-Once the code passes the static tests, automated CI routines package and compile the code for further automated testing.
-CI processes should have a version control system that tracks changes so you know the version of the code used.

 #### CD
-Continuous delivery is a software development practice that works in conjunction with CI to automate the infrastructure provisioning and application release process.

-Once code has been tested and built as part of the CI process, CD takes over during the final stages to ensure it's packaged with everything it needs to deploy to any environment at any time.
-CD can cover everything from provisioning the infrastructure to deploying the application to the testing or production environment.

-With CD, the software is built so that it can be deployed to production at any time.
-Then you can trigger the deployments manually or move to continuous deployment, where deployments are automated as well.
-Continuous deployment enables organizations to deploy their applications automatically, eliminating the need for human intervention.
-With continuous deployment, DevOps teams set the criteria for code releases ahead of time and when those criteria are met and validated, the code is deployed into the production environment.
-This allows organizations to be more nimble and get new features into the hands of users faster.
+Continuous delivery (CD) complements continuous integration (CI) by automating the setup of infrastructure and the release process for software applications.
+Once the code has been thoroughly tested and built through CI, CD takes charge of preparing it for deployment to any environment.
+This includes packaging the code with all necessary components for deployment, be it in testing or production environments.

+In essence, CD ensures that software is ready for deployment at any time, giving teams the flexibility to trigger deployments manually or move towards continuous deployment, where releases are automated.
+Continuous deployment further streamlines the process by allowing organizations to automatically deploy code to production once predefined criteria are met and validated.
+This approach accelerates the delivery of new features to users, enhancing organizational agility.

 #### IoT (Internet of Things)
 The Internet of Things (IoT) describes the network of physical objects—“things”—that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet.